ashtonsix/perf-portfolio/bytepack/README.md

 ## Integration: usage in a real codec

-The micro-kernels are compute-cheap but memory-throughput-bound unless L1-hot.
-To beat plane-transpose on broader workloads, fuse bytepack into adjacent kernel stages so intermediates stay in-register and only the final artifact hits memory.
+The routines are compute-cheap but memory-throughput-bound unless L1-hot.
+To beat plane-transpose on broader workloads, fuse bytepack with other operations so intermediates stay in-register and only the final artifact hits memory.

 **Examples (inspiration).** Potential adjacent stages include delta/zigzag, dictionary lookup, or an entropy stage.
 See **Appendix B** for `K>8`.